Towards Fast Safe Online Reinforcement Learning via Policy Finetuning: Related Work

 \textbf{Offline Safe RL.~} Offline safe RL seeks to learn a safe policy from static datasets without online environmental interactions.
 Similar to online safe RL, Lagrangian methods can still be applied here, by adapting offline unconstrained RL algorithms like BCQ \citep{fujimoto2019off} and BEAR \citep{kumar2019stabilizing} to the safe RL setting.
 CPQ \citep{xu2022constraints} uses a VAE to detect OOD \citep{ren2019likelihood} actions and penalizes them in terms of cost.
 COptiDICE \citep{lee2022coptidice} extends OptiDICE \citep{lee2021optidice} by adding safety constraints and derives a safe policy through the stationary distribution of the optimal policy.
 FISOR \citep{zheng2024safe} decouples the process of satisfying safety constraints from maximizing rewards and employs a diffusion model as the policy.
 VOCE \citep{guan2024voce} estimates Q-values of both cost and reward in a pessimistic way, mitigating extrapolation errors caused by OOD actions.
 Decision transformer (DT) \citep{chen2021decision} has also been applied to safe RL, leading to constrained decision transformer \citep{liu2023constrained}.

 \textbf{O2O Unconstrained RL.~} O2O RL has recently attracted much attention in the unconstrained case, where a policy pretrained on an offline dataset is used to assist online policy learning, e.g., through finetuning or serving as a guide policy.
-More specifically, \cite{hester2018deep, nair2018overcoming, rajeswaran2017learning} and \cite{rudner2021pathologies} explore various combinations of offline demonstration data with online learning.
+More specifically, \citep{hester2018deep, nair2018overcoming, rajeswaran2017learning} and \citep{rudner2021pathologies} explore various combinations of offline demonstration data with online learning.
 The core idea is that pure offline RL often struggles with limited performance due to heavy reliance on dataset quality.
 However, if interaction with the environment is allowed, pffline pretrained policy can be finetuned for improved performance.
 However, naive implementation of this process often leads to suboptimal performance \citep{nair2020awac, uchendu2023jump}.
-AWAC \citep{nair2020awac} prioritizes actions with high advantage estimates, while AW-Opt \citep{lu2022aw} builds on AWAC by applying positive sample filtering and using hybrid actor-critic exploration during online finetuning. \cite{lee2022offline} finetunes the pretrained policy by balancing the offline and online datasets.
+AWAC \citep{nair2020awac} prioritizes actions with high advantage estimates, while AW-Opt \citep{lu2022aw} builds on AWAC by applying positive sample filtering and using hybrid actor-critic exploration during online finetuning. \citep{lee2022offline} finetunes the pretrained policy by balancing the offline and online datasets.
 FamO2O \citep{wang2024train} trains a family of policies using a universal model and then employs a balance model to select the most suitable policy for each state.
 Cal-QL \citep{nakamoto2024cal} constrains the updates to the Q-network during online finetuning to prevent underestimation of the Q-values.
 SO2 \citep{zhang2024perspective} improves Q-value estimation by updating Q-values more frequently and using noise-augmented actions.
-Instead of directly finetuning the pretrained policy, Jump-start RL \citep{uchendu2023jump} and PEX \citep{zhang2023policy} follows another direction to leverage the offline policy, by using it to guide the update of the online policy during online learning.
+Instead of directly finetuning the pretrained policy, Jump-start RL \citep{uchendu2023jump} and PEX \citep{zhang2023policy} follows another direction to leverage the offline policy, by using it to guide the update of the online policy during online learning. {\citet{zhou2024efficient} propose to finetune an offline policy without retaining the offline data.
+Their method first warms up training by interacting with the environment using the offline policy before performing any policy updates.}